GuenterQuast/mPIXdaq/README.md

 On MS Windows, the libraries provided by the vendor only support *Python* vers.
 3.7.9; such a rather historic version can be set up using e.g. the *miniconda* framework.

+The code also supports devices other than the miniPIX EDU if the configuration files are available and copied to the *factory/* directory in the *pypixet* *Python* interface.

 To get started, follow the steps below: